Muhrisa/AgentSteve/docs/final.md

 <img src="https://i.imgur.com/V5onqdH.png" width="300" height="300">

+One evaluation method we conducted was to observe the error values of the colors chosen as Minecraft blocks vs the original pixel values in the photo.
+Above is a table with 9 sample images that displays the mean squared error of chosen blocks.
+The algorithm uses a distances equation to evaluate which building material will give the closest color to the original pixel.
+The error was determined by measuring the distance of the chosen pixel from the actual pixel in the photo with r,g,b values ranging from 0-255.

 ## References
 __Imutils:__ image processing functions such as translation, rotation, resizing, skeletonization, sorting contours and detecting edges with OpenCV and Python 3.